-The preparation of the plan shall be the responsibility of the Provost and Vice President for Academic Affairs, but shall be formulated in consultation with the Vice President for Business Affairs, the Vice President for Advancement, the Deans of the Colleges and the Graduate School, and such other administrative officers deemed appropriate; the Provost and Vice President for Academic Affairs shall also consult with the Committee on University Resources.
+The preparation of the plan shall be the responsibility of the Provost and Vice President for Academic Affairs, but shall be formulated in consultation with the Vice President for Business Affairs, the Vice President for Advancement,

 The Committee on University Resources shall review the plan upon its completion and shall report its findings and recommendations for acceptance or rejection to the University Senate at a special meeting or at the next regular meeting of the Senate, but no later than two weeks after receiving the report from the Provost and Vice President for Academic Affairs.
 The Committee on University Resources report and recommendations shall be based on whether, in its judgment, the plan conforms to the guidelines stated in 2) above.